George Leveson-Gower, 1st Duke of Sutherland: Later political career

 After his return to Britain he declined the posts of Lord Steward of the Household and Lord-Lieutenant of Ireland.
-However, in 1799 he accepted the office of joint Postmaster General, which he retained until 1801.
-Sutherland played an important part in the downfall of Henry Addington's administration in 1804, after which he changed political allegiance from the Tory to the Whig party.
-After 1807 he played little part in politics, although late in life he supported Catholic Emancipation and the 1832 Reform Act.

-On 20 September 1794 Gower was appointed Colonel of the new Staffordshire Regiment of Gentlemen and Yeomanry, personally commanding the Newcastle-under-Lyme Troop.
+On 20 September 1794, he was appointed Colonel of the new Staffordshire Regiment of Gentlemen and Yeomanry, personally commanding the Newcastle-under-Lyme Troop.
 He retired from the command in January 1800.

+In 1799 he accepted the office of joint Postmaster General, which he retained until 1801.
+He succeeded his father as Marquess of Stafford in 1803.
+The now Lord Stafford played an important part in the downfall of Henry Addington's administration in 1804, after which he changed political allegiance from the Tory to the Whig party.
+After 1807 he played little part in politics, although late in life he supported Catholic Emancipation and the Reform Act 1832.

-Sutherland also held the honorary posts of Lord Lieutenant of Staffordshire from 1799 to 1801 and Lord Lieutenant of Sutherland from 1794 to 1830.
-He was invested as a Privy Counsellor in 1790, a Knight of the Garter in 1806 and was created Duke of Sutherland on 28 January 1833.
+He also held the honorary posts of Lord Lieutenant of Staffordshire from 1799 to 1801 and Lord Lieutenant of Sutherland from 1794 to 1830.
+He was invested as a Knight of the Garter in 1806.

-In 1831, the then Marquess of Stafford served the annual post of treasurer of the Salop Infirmary in Shrewsbury.
+In 1831, Stafford served the annual post of treasurer of the Salop Infirmary in Shrewsbury.

+He was created Duke of Sutherland on 28 January 1833; he held that title for less than six months until his death later that year.